BaiyangZhang/BaiyangZhang.github.io/_posts/2023-09-25-Electrodynamics-in-Terms-of-Differential-Forms.md

 \end{align*}
 $$

-where we used the convention that the indices are always arrange in increasing order in the first line, and indices are cyclic in the second line.
+where in the first line we used the convention that the indices are always arrange in increasing order.
+Note that indices are cyclic in the second line.

-The 3-forms are the simplest for they only have one component,
+The 3-forms are the simplest for there is only have one component,

 $$
 \omega = \omega(x^{1},x^{2},x^{3})dx^{1}\wedge dx^{2}\wedge dx^{3}.